RogerioOMDS/estigma_esquizofrenia/README.md

 # estigma_esquizofrenia
-A busca do estigmado uso da palavra "Esquizofrenia" em notícias jornalísticas
+A busca do estigma do uso da palavra "Esquizofrenia" em notícias jornalísticas